paddentech/ob-intro/docs/blog-post.md

 - Executing the signed quote with the OneBalance API

 ### The OneBalance API
-The One Balance API  is a series of endpoints to help you integrate your dApp seamlessly wiith the OneBalance platform.
+The One Balance API  is a series of endpoints to help you integrate your dApp seamlessly with the OneBalance platform.

 - API definitions may be found here-[https://be.onebalance.io/swagger/#/](https://be.onebalance.io/swagger/#/).
 - One Balance documentation may be found here- [https://docs.onebalance.io/chain-abstraction-toolkit/getting-started-with-onebalance-and-privy](https://docs.onebalance.io/chain-abstraction-toolkit/getting-started-with-onebalance-and-privy)